cardinalitypuzzles/cardboard/README.md

 #### <a name='env'>Local `.env` file: credentials, API Tokens, configuration</a>

 This app uses various secrets including Google and Slack API tokens that need to be present in the environment.
 Locally, you can put these in the `.env` file.
 In the production Heroku deployment, they're set as Config Vars at https://dashboard.heroku.com/apps/smallboard/settings.
 For most of these configs, you can just use the production settings.
 The ones you probably want to change are `DATABASE_URL`, `DJANGO_SECRET_KEY`, and `DEBUG`.
 You can contact a Collaborator to give you access to the Heroku Small Board settings or to share their `.env` file with you.

-The environment variables used by Small Board are listed below:
+The environment variables used by Small Board are listed below.
+The only required variables are `DATABASE_URL` and `ACTIVE_HUNT_ID`.

 ```
 # for connecting to the database (see "Setting up a local database" section above)
 DATABASE_URL=...

+# the default (active) hunt
+ACTIVE_HUNT_ID=1

 # for accessing Google Drive APIs
 GOOGLE_DRIVE_API_PRIVATE_KEY=...